 All in all, it is still the best choice in the circumstances.
 A significant increase of their presence in the Knesset would at least encourage hopes for the future.

 AND IT is the future that counts.
 The day after these disastrous elections, the effort to create a different landscape must begin.
 Never again should we be faced with such a dilemma.

 Let’s hope that next time – which may be quite soon – we shall have the chance to vote with enthusiasm for a dynamic party that embodies our convictions and hopes.

 Editing: Jim W. Dean

-Posted by Jim W. Dean on Jan 18 2013, With 0 Reads, Filed under Editor, Politics.
+Posted by Jim W. Dean, Managing Editor on January 18, 2013, With 997 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.